mhp078/QtExampleLibrary/README.md

-# Qt Library Example
+# Qt Library Sample

-In this example, a library is built with Qt and an output is provided that can be used in any other project.
+In this sample, a library is built with Qt and an output is provided that can be used in any other project.
 Cmake is used in this library.

 [MyLib Project](#mylib-project) \